MikeDigitize/JSFundamentals/README.md

 ## JavaScript?

 A programming language.
 A compiled programming language.
 What does that mean?
 When you write some JavaScript code to run in a web browser or any other JavaScript environment, it first needs to be compiled before it gets executed.
 Let's say you've written some code and you run it in Google's Chrome web browser, firstly the JavaScript engine that Chrome uses - v8 - compiles the code before running it.
-In this compilation stage a lot happens to your code, including lots of micro optimisations, but the key thing to be aware of for JavaScript developers is that this is the time at which scope is defined.
+In this compilation stage a lot happens to your code, including lots of micro optimisations, the key thing to be aware of is that this is the time at which scope is defined.

 ## Scope
 Scope refers to variable scope.
 When you declare a variable in JavaScript it is scoped based on its location within your script at author time.
 This is known as lexical scoping - scoping at the compiler stage.
 Pre ES6, variables were scoped either to the global scope or to a function scope.